-At SeattleCoach we invite mid-career executives who are already great at something else to join us on the journey to become great coaches and coaching leaders.
+At SeattleCoach we invite mid-career executives who are already world-class at something else to join us on the journey of becoming great coaches and coaching leaders.

 Here's what it means when you see the "SeattleCoach Certified" Badge next to someone's name . . .

 It means that we invited this person to join us for coach training and development because we saw in them the stuff that's hard to teach.

 It means that they then spent most of a year acquiring the skills, competencies and presence of a professional coach or coaching leader, along the way spending hundreds of hours in instruction, study, reflection and peer coaching.

 It means that they spent those months alongside several peer coaches with whom they found support, challenge, innovation and fun.
 They probably also uncorked a little magic.